 The Generic Modular Mapping Framework (GEMMA) is designed to be a flexible multi-purpose tool for any problem that requires matching data points to each other.
-The following subsections will introduce the artefacts that make up the core idea behind GEMMA, describe the kind of mapping rules that can be implemented, show the generic process for the usage of GEMMA and describe the software architecture and the current GEMMA implementation.
+The following subsections will introduce the requirements that were considered during the GEMMA development, the artifacts that make up the core idea behind GEMMA, describe the kind of mapping rules that can be implemented, show the generic process for the usage of GEMMA and describe the software architecture and the current GEMMA implementation.